Aditya2811956/GEMINI-CLONE/README.md

-This is a functional gemini clone made by using API key of Gemini this showcases my project in field of AI
+This is a functional gemini clone made by using API key of Gemini this showcases my undertstanding in implementation on API's